it-geeks-club/pyspectator/README.rst

 - OS: Linux, Windows, FreeBSD, Solaris
 - Python version: 3.X
 - Packages: psutil, netifaces, wmi (only on Windows), enum34 (only on python 3.0.0 - 3.4.0)
+- For Windows OS Microsoft Visual C++ 10.0 or higher is required

 ==============
 How to install